Gilbertson Davis LLP Arbitration Chambers

 As legal counsel, David has extensive experience in Ontario, England and Dubai in Distribution disputes.
 David also have practiced Franchise law in Ontario, in connection with Franchisors located in Ontario and the U.S. His experience in franchise law includes advice and representation in proceedings (and potential proceedings) concerning rescission and damages claims and counterclaims of franchisors, termination, opinions on whether a business is operating a franchise or distribution network, as well as considerable litigation in relation to actual and alleged distribution agreement.
 David’s experience in licensing disputes covers a wide variety of industries and subject matters.

 David has actively supported and engaged in domestic and international arbitration.
-He actively supports arbitration as less expensive, and more efficient form of dispute resolution, offering appointment at a reasonable hourly fee rate (from $350.00 per hour, plus facilities and applicable taxes) and with good availability.
+He actively supports arbitration as less expensive, and more efficient form of dispute resolution, offering appointment at competitive hourly rates, plus facilities and applicable taxes, and with good availability.

 David holds a LL.B from Osgoode Hall Law School, an LL.M (Lond.)
 UCL, in Commercial and Corporate Law, and a Q.Arb granted by the ADR Institute of Canada.
 He has appeared as a barrister in the Ontario Superior Court of Justice (including the Commercial List), the Divisional Court, the Ontario Court of Appeal, the Federal Court (Canada), Federal Court of Appeal (Canada) and as co-counsel in the Supreme Court of Canada.
 He has legal experience in arbitration in under different institutional and ad hoc rules, in a wide variety of matters.